 Hey Nords, I just checked my Leave and Earnings Statement and, golly dude, I’m not getting paid $55K this *year*– let alone during this deployment.
 I have expenses, too.
 Where the heck are people getting the money for this?!?”

 We’ll address that issue in excruciating detail (military families are extremely creative) but the basic response is “Do the best you can with what you have.”
-You’ll be surprised at how much the DoD and the IRS will help you reach that $55K goal, and this post includes the links to make sure it applies to you.
+You’ll be surprised at how much the DoD and the IRS will help you reach that goal ($55K in 2018, $56K in 2019), and this post includes the links to make sure it applies to you.

 Let’s be clear: I would not volunteer to deploy to a combat zone just for the tax-free pay (and the special pays) and the higher contribution limits to retirement accounts.
 I would not even do it to pay off student loans or consumer debt.
 Yet that combat zone is why you joined the military, and as long as you’re there then you might as well make the most of your pay advantages.

 Why would anyone want to contribute $55,000/year (2018) or $56,000/year (2019) to their TSP?!?